Neon Underglow Laws

 Is neon underglow and underbody glow the same?

-In fact laws govern the usage of any after-market (not supplied by car manufacturer) lighting installed on any vehicle.
-Underglow typically refers only to LED or neon lights under cars which illuminate the ground and where lightbulbs aren’t directly visible, however note that it still falls under vehicle lighting and its usage is restricted by your state vehicle code.
+In fact, laws govern the usage of any after-market (not supplied by car manufacturer) lighting installed on any vehicle.
+Underglow typically refers only to LED or neon lights under vehicle’s chassis which illuminate the ground and where lightbulbs aren’t directly visible.
+However, all aftermarket lighting installed still falls under vehicle lighting and its usage is restricted by your state vehicle code.

 Can I use underglow while parked?